 In loan and equity investments, Bracewell’s finance lawyers have an eye toward the dual goals of lender protection and maximum upside flexibility, especially for borrowers whose credit risks justify higher returns.
 We advise clients in matters related to mezzanine, first or second lien, and subordinated financings and the intercreditor and business issues associated with these types of transactions.
 Our clients include domestic and international hedge and private equity funds, commercial banks and investment banks engaged in the business of lending to companies unable to obtain traditional financing, including companies undergoing financial restructuring or bankruptcy.

-Bracewell’s project finance group includes members who, over the last five years have been internationally recognized by Legal 500, Euromoney Institutional Investor’s Project Finance & Infrastructure Journal and InfraDeals for their recent work on infrastructure projects.
+Bracewell’s project finance group includes members who, over the last five years have been internationally recognized by The Legal 500 (2013-2017), Euromoney Institutional Investor’s Project Finance & Infrastructure Journal (2014) and InfraDeals (2015) for their recent work on infrastructure projects.
 Our project finance lawyers help energy companies, private equity sponsors and their lenders successfully develop, restructure, purchase and sell energy assets and projects.
 We have structured a wide range of sophisticated financing arrangements and acquisitions.
 From initial planning to completion, we serve as a single resource for every aspect of project finance activity: preparing bids, analyzing risks, establishing joint ventures or other entities to handle the project, and preparing every aspect of transaction documentation.

 As an energy-industry leader, Bracewell’s finance lawyers represent domestic and international lending institutions as well as public and private oil and gas companies in the full range of reserve-based financings.
 Regardless of context, we advise our clients throughout the lifecycle of the loan, always with an eye toward meeting their broader goals.